ciscoheat/superforms-web/src/routes/concepts/events/+page.md

 onUpdated: ({ form }) => void
 ```

-If you just want the default behaviour and check the validation success, `onUpdated` is the easiest way. `form` is the validation result, and should be considered read-only here, since the stores have already updated at this point.
+If you just want the default behaviour and do something after a valid update, like showing a toast notification, `onUpdated` is the easiest way.

+`form` contains the validation result, and is read-only here, since the stores have already updated at this point.

 **Example:**